Appraisal vs Inspection: What’s the Difference?

 For many homeowners, their property is the biggest asset they own, and converting that asset to cash through a home sale is the key to unlocking future plans.
 But leaving a home you love and searching for a new one can just add to expenses and stress.

-With Truehold’s Sale-Leaseback option, you can unlock your home equity without ever leaving your home.
-You’ll choose how long you remain in your home at a fair market rent, and we’ll absorb any property repair and maintenance expenses.
+With Truehold’s sell and stay transaction, you can unlock your home equity without leaving your home.
+You sell, cash out your equity, and continue living in your home as a renter while we cover essential repairs, property tax, and property insurance.
 That way, you can dedicate your budget to your personal and financial goals.

-If you’re dreaming of a new business venture, travel, or retirement plans, a sale-leaseback can give you both capital and relief from homeowner responsibilities—while still keeping your current home.
-To discuss your options and help decide whether Truehold is the right fit for you, call an advisor today at (314) 353-9757 to get started.
+If you’re dreaming of a new business venture, travel, or retirement plans, a sell and stay transaction can give you both capital and relief from homeowner responsibilities.
+To discuss your options and help decide whether Truehold is the right fit for you, call a representative today at (314) 353-9757 to get started.

 Sources: